 A SUP board

-A stand-up paddle board is on my long-term wish list and one that would be hard to pack, but I’d love to be able to visit a seaside location and be able to go SUP boarding whenever I want rather than searching for a nearby rental place and would actually save me money in the long run.
+An inflatable stand-up paddle board is on my long-term wish list.
+It’s one that would be hard to pack admittedly.
+But I’d love to be able to visit a seaside location and be able to go SUP boarding whenever I want rather than searching for a nearby rental place.
+And would actually save me money in the long run.

 I usually borrow Matt’s for SUP boarding or kayaking, so I think it’s time to get my own dry bag, especially if I’m going to buy my own SUP board!
 Also very useful for kayaking, other watersports and hiking in wetter climates.